 While waiting for my shuttle bus back to Skopje, I purchased a bottle of water at the bus station.
 While I was in the store, a man was harassing me to buy something or to give him money, I cannot remember.

-The owner of the store stepped in and told him to leave.
-That was nice but I am sure he would have eventually left.
+The owner of the store stepped in, and told him to leave.
+That helpful but I am sure he would have eventually left.
 The nice thing was that the store owner gave me a second bottle of water after I paid for one.
-Then he told me to sit and wait at the tables where it was safer, shaded and comfortable.
-He was very hospitable!
+Then he told me to sit and wait at the tables where it was safer, shaded, and comfortable.
+He was very hospitable.

-That second bottle of water was a God Send though and I was so grateful for it.
+That second bottle of water was a Godsend though, and I was so grateful for it.
 The shuttle bus ride back to Skopje was worse than the one going to Pristina, Kosovo.
-The shuttle was very hot so the water kept me cool and hydrated.
+The shuttle was very hot, and the water kept me cool and hydrated.
 Thank you Dear Store Owner, thank you.

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!